Jyothi0917/Multi-AI-Agent-Projects/README.md

   3. Run the agent system using your own Hugging Face API key.

 Input your skin details, and the agents will provide a skincare routine and product suggestions.

+Note: The output shown is from a test run, and due to the unexpected API behavior, the final output might have some repetitions.